ArcadeData/arcadedb/README.md

 - Remotely by using a [Redis driver](https://docs.arcadedb.com#Redis-API) (only a subset of the operations are implemented)
 - Remotely by using a [MongoDB driver](https://docs.arcadedb.com#MongoDB-API) (only a subset of the operations are implemented)

-ArcadeDB is Free for any usage and licensed under the liberal [Open Source Apache 2 license](LICENSE).
-To contribute to the project check [CONTRIBUTING](CONTRIBUTING.md).
-If you need commercial support, or you need to have an issue fixed ASAP, check our [GitHub Sponsor page](https://github.com/sponsors/ArcadeData) on both Recurrent and One-Time tiers.
-All the sponsorship received will be distributed to the active contributors of this project.

 ## Getting started in 5 minuted

 Start ArcadeDB Server with Docker: